Level3AI-hub/Safuverse/SafuCourse/README.md

 ---

-**Deployed on BNB Chain** - Delivering gasless, domain-gated education on BNB Smart Chain.
+**Deployed on BNB Chain and Powered by .safu** - Delivering gasless, domain-gated education on BNB Smart Chain.